Marine Corps Job: 2651 Special Intelligence System Administrators

 This is considered a primary military occupational specialty (MOS), and the Marine Corps categorizes it as MOS 2651.
 It's open to Marines between the ranks of private and master gunnery sergeant.

 Special intelligence communicators' duties encompass all aspects of special intelligence communications.
 They support special compartment intelligence computerized network transmissions, network administration, cryptologic security, and computer network defense.

 These Marines conduct preventive maintenance of relevant equipment and circuit connectivity, the transmission and receiving of special intelligence via the Defense Special Security Communications (DSSCS), and the Defense Messaging System (DMS).

-Marines assigned this MOS will receive training in unit unique computer security systems, the operation of power supply, and operator vehicle maintenance procedures.
+Marines assigned this MOS will receive training in unit-unique computer security systems, the operation of power supply, and operator vehicle maintenance procedures.

 Since they handle potentially sensitive information and equipment, Marines in this job need to be eligible for a top-secret security clearance from the Department of Defense.
-This involves a background check of government agencies like the FBI, and an investigation of character, criminal records, and finances.
+This involves a background check of government agencies like the FBI, along with an investigation of character, criminal records, and finances.
 A history of alcohol or drug abuse may be disqualifying.

-In addition, candidates for MOS 2651 must be eligible for access to sensitive compartmentalized information, as determined by a single scope background investigation, the most in-depth background check conducted on military personnel.
+In addition, candidates for MOS 2651 must be eligible for access to sensitive compartmentalized information, as determined by a single-scope background investigation, the most in-depth background check conducted on military personnel.